Scott Brayton: Death

 Teammate Tony Stewart, who qualified second, took over the pole starting position.
 A substitute driver, Danny Ongais, took over the car with which Brayton had qualified for the pole, and finished seventh.

 Personal life

 Brayton began dating his future wife, Becky, in 1981 and an 11-year courtship followed.
-The couple have a daughter named Carly, who was 2 and a half years old at the time of Scott's death.
+The couple had a daughter, Carly, who was two years old at the time of Brayton's death.

 On Easter Sunday 1999, Becky married another IRL driver, Robbie Buhl, who would later become a partner in Dreyer & Reinbold Racing.

 Memorial Street Circuit

 A street course in Grand Rapids, Michigan, used for SCCA racing was known as the Scott Brayton Memorial Street Circuit.
 It was used for the West Michigan Grand Prix in 1998 and 1999, after which the event folded.

 Scott Brayton Driver's Trophy

 Following Brayton's death, the Indianapolis Motor Speedway announced a new trophy for the Indianapolis 500 dedicated to the driver who best exemplifies the attitude, spirit and competitive drive of Brayton.
 A driver could only be awarded the trophy once in his/her Indy career.
 It was awarded through 2009.